 The Company sells gold and silver at world market prices.
 The market prices of gold and to a lesser extent silver will be a primary driver of our profitability and ability to generate both operating and free cash flow.
-Calibre has not entered into any positions during the year ended December 31, 2021 to manage commodity price risk and does not have any positions outstanding as at December 31, 2021.
+Calibre is committed to be an unhedged gold producer and gold and silver sales are subject to market prices.
+Calibre has not entered into any hedge positions during the year ended December 31, 2022, and does not have any positions outstanding as at December 31, 2022.